 These are the most important reasons to consider implementing Facebook Conversion API:

-We will use the Google Tag Manager server container to set up Facebook Conversion API.
-Inside the Google Tag Manager server container, you will need to set up server-side tracking for Universal Analytics and configure UA events for those actions that you want to track with Facebook conversion API.
+We will use the server Google Tag Manager container to set up Facebook Conversion API.
+Inside the Google Tag Manager server and web containers, you will need to set up server-side tracking for Universal Analytics (or GA4, or Data Tag/Data Client) and configure events for those actions that you want to track with Facebook conversion API.

 1. Follow all steps from these articles to set up the Google Tag Manager server container and send data to the server container.
 You have two options for sending data to the server container: using Google Analytics 4 server-side or Data Tag/Data Client.